micwik/ArnLib/doc/Description.md

 The built-in call "$help" will give an automatically generated list of the present SAPI with the syntax for each available service.
 The default argument format is positional.
-This can be changed named format by giving "$help named".
+This can be changed to named format by giving "$help named".
 <Br><Br>